Skip to content

 # Some devices may not support all features

-await light.set_infrared(0.5)
+await device.set_infrared(0.5)

 except LifxUnsupportedCommandError:

-print(f"{light.label} doesn't support this command")
+print(f"{device.serial} doesn't support this command")

 continue

-Device Not Found Handling¶
+Device Not Found Handling

 from lifx import find_by_serial, LifxDeviceNotFoundError